Pawventures

 • Dogs accepted at Governors Island, Vail, and Hudson Valley

-• Weight limit: Under 50 lbs at most properties (Vail most flexible)
+• Weight limit: Under 50 lbs at most properties (Vail is the most flexible — confirm current policy)

 • Pet fee: $100 per stay